Nosto/wiki-docs/implementing-nosto/implement-search/search/README.md

 ### Category page

 For category pages in most cases the `facets` parameter should be provided.
-And either [categoryId](https://search.nosto.com/v1/graphql?ref=InputSearchProducts) or [categoryPath](https://search.nosto.com/v1/graphql?ref=InputSearchProducts) should be also provided.
+Additionally [categoryId](https://search.nosto.com/v1/graphql?ref=InputSearchProducts) (for Shopify) and [categoryPath](https://search.nosto.com/v1/graphql?ref=InputSearchProducts) should be also provided.

 Furthermore `redirect` & `track` should be enabled to automatically track searches to Nosto analytics & redirect if API returns a redirect request.